 Have you ever wondered what it is like to be in Hawaii for Christmas?
 Yes, Hawaii is a wonderful year-round and a destination to consider for your holiday vacation.

-Here is what you can (and shouldn't) expect.
+Here is what you can (and shouldn't) expect to experience in your trip to Hawaii over the Holidays.
 Maybe this is the year to check it out for yourself???

 You won’t see Santa and his reindeer soaring through the night skies on Christmas Eve.
 Mr. Claus – Kanakaloka in Hawaiian – is said to make a more island-appropriate entrance, paddling in on a red outrigger canoe or arriving by surfboard.
 He might even be wearing a lei.

 Christmas Trees in Hawaii

 Plenty of locals have traditional Christmas trees during the holidays, but the trees have to be shipped in by boat and can be quite pricey.
 Some islanders opt for a closer-to-home option.
 Expect to see Island Norfolk Pines, one of the few pine trees that grow here.
 But you’ll most likely see palm trees decked out for the season with lights and ornaments.